chaitanya100100/TailorNet/README.md

 ----------------params.json

 ```
-Then you won't need to change model checkpoint paths for multiple garments.
+and then you won't need to change model checkpoint paths while dealing with multiple garments.

 ## Training TailorNet yourself
 - Set global variables in `global_var.py`, especially LOG_DIR where training logs will be stored.
-- Set config variables in `trainer/base_trainer.py` and run `python trainer/base_trainer.py` to train
+- Set config variables like gender and garment class in `trainer/base_trainer.py` (or pass them via command line)
-TailorNet MLP baseline.
+and run `python trainer/base_trainer.py` to train TailorNet MLP baseline.
-- Similarly, run `trainer/lf_trainer.py` for training low frequency predictor and `trainer/ss2g_trainer.py` for
+- Similarly, run `python trainer/lf_trainer.py` to train low frequency predictor and `trainer/ss2g_trainer.py` to
-shape-style-to-garment(in canonical pose) model.
+train shape-style-to-garment(in canonical pose) model.
 - Run `python trainer/hf_trainer.py --shape_style <shape1>_<style1> <shape2>_<style2> ...` to train pivot high
 frequency predictors for pivots `<shape1>_<style1>`, `<shape2>_<style2>`, and so on.
 See
 `DATA_DIR/<garment_class>_<gender>/pivots.txt` to know available pivots.
-- Use `models.tailornet_model.TailorNetModel` to do prediction.
+- Use `models.tailornet_model.TailorNetModel` with appropriate logdir arguments to do prediction.

 ## Citation
 Cite us if you use our model, code or data: